salfab/Autofac.TypedFactories/docs/index.md

 }
 ```

+To some, the two interfaces could be perceived as an overkill for a scenario as simple as instantiating a class, but this is the price of testability.
+Tools like [ReSharper](https://www.jetbrains.com/resharper/) can mitigate the burden by allowing to easily extract the interface of a class, based on its implementation.

+I am not too concerned about the three first types, but the last one doesn't bring any value and it should be automatically generated.

-The interfaces themselves should not be a problem.
-The one for the instantiated class can be extracted from the implementation in no time, thanks to tools such as ReSharper.
-The interface for the factory needs to be described in any case if we need our code to be strongly typed - there is no magic.
-This leaves us with the implementation of the factory itself.
-This implementation usually brings no value, since all we expect it to do is to take the arguments that were passed to the factory's ``Create`` method, and pass them along to the call to the class' constructor.
+All we expect the factory to do is to take the arguments that were passed to the factory's ``Create`` method, and forward them to the class' constructor.
+All the other arguments that weren't passed to the ``Create``  method should be received by the factory through dependeny injection.

 Boilerplate code, nothing else.
 This can certainly be improved, and it is exactly what Autofac.TypedFactories aims to do.

 ## How ?
 There would basically be two different approaches, each with its own pros and cons.